cocos/cocos-docs/en/asset-manager/bundle.md

 1. There is no compression operation when `none` is selected.
 2. When `default` is selected, the bundle attempts to combine JSON files from interdependent resources, thereby reducing the number of runtime load requests.
 3. When `merge all JSON` is selected, the bundle will merge the JSON files for all resources into one, which will minimize the number of requests, but may increase the load time for individual resources.
 4. Some game platforms, such as WeChat and Baidu, provide subpackage, and when you select `mini game subpackage`, these bundles will be set as subpackage on the corresponding platform.
-For details of the subpackage, please refer to [subpackage] (... /scripting/subpackage.md)
+For details of the subpackage, please refer to [subpackage](../publish/subpackage.md)
 5. On some platforms, bundle supports compression of resource files into a single zip file, reducing the number of runtime load requests

 ** In addition, different compression types can be used for different platforms, and the bundle will be built according to the settings of the corresponding platform.**